Ferdi265/cxx-ring-buffer/README.md

 ## Overview

-This projects provides the following types:
+This project provides the following types:

 - the template `basic_ring_buffer<ContainerType>`, defined in `<ring-buffer.h>`
   augments an existing container to be used as a ring buffer